seanpringle/rela/README.md

 ## No persistent state

-No persistent state means a Rela VM runs on a clean run-time state every time it is called, executing the compiled bytecode from the beginning and releasing all working memory at the end.
-If saving state is required that needs to be handled by registering custom callbacks.
+No persistent state means a Rela VM runs on a clean run-time state each time it is called, executing its compiled bytecode from the start and releasing all working memory at the end.
+If saving state is required it needs to be handled by registering custom callbacks.
 This moves the problem of managing state onto the host application and keeps Rela simple and predictable.